By Terry Trucco

 Joan, however, had other plans.
 Good ones.
 A look at a private meeting space whose mile-high ceilings and wall panels were harvested from an 18th-century English manse.
 A walk through the hotel’s famed Hall of Mirrors fashioned after the original at Versailles.
 A final visit to the Lobby Clock (the Statue of Liberty, added after the World’s Fair, was not Victoria’s idea).

 It was time for lunch.
 Like the tour, it unfolded gracefully.
 Oscar’s Brasserie, named for Oscar Tschirky, the famed Waldorf maitre’d said to have had a hand in the creation of Eggs Benedict and Waldorf Salad, serves a bang-up buffet brunch –warm dishes like egg casserole, corn-beef hash, waffles and bespoke omelets, salads (including Waldorf), breads and bagels galore and a fleet of desserts.
-Our favorite: the pancakes sprinkled with powdered sugar.
+My favorite: the pancakes sprinkled with powdered sugar.

 Reservations required: to book, call 212 872-1275.